joostkremers/ebib/docs/ebib-manual.md

 is replaced with the todo marker specified in the option `ebib-reading-list-todo-marker` (by default `TODO`).

-If you do not wish to use an Org file for the reading list, you can use another format.
-Apart from customising the template, there are several other options that will need to be customised in this case.
-First, the option `ebib-reading-list-remove-item-function` holds the function that marks a reading list item as done.
+Most aspects of the reading list can be customised.
+First, the option `ebib-reading-list-add-item-function` holds a function that places point where the new item should be inserted.
+By default, it puts point at the end of the buffer.
+Second, `ebib-reading-list-remove-item-function` holds the function that marks a reading list item as done.
 By default, it is set to `ebib-reading-list-mark-item-as-done`, which simply changes the todo state of the item to `DONE`, but you can set it to a function that does something else (for example, completely removing the entry from the list).

-You will also have to customise `ebib-reading-list-item-active-function`, which holds a function that should return `t` if the current entry is on the reading list (and still active).
-The default function simply checks if the entry’s todo state is equal to `ebib-reading-list-todo-marker`, but if you don’t use an Org file, you will need a different function, obviously.
+The option `ebib-reading-list-item-active-function` holds a function that should return `t` if the current entry is on the reading list and is still active.
+The default function simply checks if the entry’s todo state is equal to `ebib-reading-list-todo-marker`.

 Lastly, there are two hooks, `ebib-reading-list-new-item-hook` and `ebib-reading-list-remove-item-hook`.
 The former is run immediately